JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 Often we don't care about the name of the function and want to quickly make one.
 What we need are **anonymous functions**.
 They are used a lot in Julia's data science workflow.
-For example, when using `DataFrames.jl` (@sec:dataframes) or `Plots.jl` (@sec:DataVisualizationPlots), sometimes we need a temporary function to filter data or format plot labels.
+For example, when using `DataFrames.jl` (@sec:dataframes) or `Makie.jl` (@sec:DataVisualizationMakie), sometimes we need a temporary function to filter data or format plot labels.
 That's when we use anonymous functions.
 They are especially useful when we don't want to create a function, and a simple in-place statement would be enough.